 Pre-wedding adventure shoots are a great way to connect with your wedding photographer as you approach your wedding day.
-They give you the chance to spend time with your photographer talking about all your exciting plans for the big day while getting used to being comfortable in front of the camera.
+They give you the chance to spend time with your photographer talking about all your exciting plans for the big day.
+All that while getting used to being comfortable in front of the camera.
 It also gives you the chance to see how your photographer works, and you’ll be able to find out what works & looks best for your actual wedding photos.
 Pre-wedding shoots can be a lot of fun, and you will end up with some great pictures.
-In my experience, couples really benefit from having a pre-wedding shoot tips and advice.
+These are my top pre-wedding shoot tips and advice.

 Pre-wedding shoot tips and advice – when should we book our pre-wedding adventure shoot?

 If you’ve been dreaming about buying that gorgeous flowey red dress for an absolute age and this sounds like the perfect opportunity to get it and show it off – do it!
 There are tons of inspirational posts like this one over on Pinterest, just have a good look around.
 The only thing I’d suggest you do is that you both kinda match.
 If you’re wearing that gorgeous red dress and your other half is wearing a neon green shirt – that might not work so well.
 Or if you’re really glammed up and he comes along dressed really casual – that might not look so great either.
-Neutral earthy colours and pastels work quite well together but whichever outfit you decide on – I’m sure you’ll both look awesome! (just like Tim & Ester here who totally rocked their wellies :))
+Neutral earthy colours and pastels work quite well together but whichever outfit you decide on – I’m sure you’ll both look awesome!

 Don’t overthink things

 It’s totally normal to not feel comfortable in front of the camera.
 And of course we all worry about what we look like in photos (I used to really hate my nose.
 Until I realised that if I love the photo because I look ridiculously happy I couldn’t care less about my nose really :)) I always find that the couples who don’t take things too seriously have a better time and it really shows in the photos.
 I tell all my couples before the session that I want them to focus on each other, not me.
 Don’t sweat the small stuff, just make the most of it.
 Big smiles, lots and lots of eye contact and lovely tactile moments like holding hands, hugging, just being close to one another is all that matters.
 Extra points for really creative dance moves and lifts.
 Oh.
 And rainbows :)